astrapi69/mystic-crypt-ui/README.md

 mvn clean install
 ```

 # List of installer tools

+Here is a list of installer tools that are used for deploy the final application.

 * [izpack](http://izpack.org/) IzPack is a widely used tool for packaging applications on the Java™ platform.
 * [DCP](http://devcompack.sourceforge.net/index.html) Powerful simple-to-use application to generate stable and multi-platform installers.